-D Lah The concept of man's likeness to God in 5 19 different religions
+D 04 Turnšek The Concept of Man's Likeness to God in 5 Different Religions

-Identifying the presence and absence of common concepts and themes associated with man's likeness to God by analyzing basic anthropological texts of individual religious systems.
+Identifying the presence and absence of common concepts and themes associated with man's likeness to God by analysing basic anthropological texts of individual religious systems.
 Understanding and incorporating the semantic convergence and divergence of concepts, and their inclusion in the wide spectrum of the cultural and religious system.
 Researching and evaluating the possibilities of supplementing and upgrading concepts of man for establishing the means for interreligious dialogue.